Migration Series: Flight 2016, Acrylic on Yupo, 25 x 18.5 in

 My abstract paintings depict visions of a natural world largely untouched by humankind.
-They portray the alchemic reactions inherent in stone, water, and earth; in decay, germination, and transformation.
+They portray the alchemic reactions inherent in stone, water, and earth; in decay, germination, migration and transformation.

 The colourful palettes I use reflect my longstanding interest in Persian and Indian miniature art, mediaeval and Flemish painting, and early 20th century illustration.
 At one time, I produced oil paintings based on these historical works.
 My work has evolved and I now find expression in abstraction.

-My two current series of paintings are entitled Germination and Stone and Bone.
+My recent series' of paintings are entitled Migration, Germination and Stone and Bone.
 They are linked by the distinct techniques I use to create them.
 My work explores texture, shape, and colour.
 I apply and manipulate layers of acrylic paint and mediums on Terraskin or Yupo paper.
 I devise effects with pigments (occasionally oil-based) and a great deal of water.
 Some of the effects originate by painting “wet on wet”, while others involve painting over, and stripping paint from, layers that have thoroughly dried.
 I create high abstraction by summoning imagery to elicit expressions of caves, stone, fire, water, vegetation, and creature-like forms.

 My paintings express the full spectrum of emotions, including feelings of exultation, sorrow, transformation, and isolation.
 Some reflect a strong connection to the natural world; others convey fear evoked by the mystery of human consciousness and the enormity of the universe.